French federation boss: Too soon for a prognosis on Mbappé's injury

 "They (doctors) have tried to limit the consequences of the fracture so that he can continue to take part in the tournament," Diallo added.

+"The medical staff did what was necessary to reduce it as much as possible.
+Even if it will not be immediately, he will have to undergo surgery," he said.

+"Already today he was a little better, so we will...monitor it closely every day."

-The superstar suffered the injury shortly before the end of Monday night's match in Dusseldorf when he hit Kevin Danso's shoulder with his nose at full force while attempting to head the ball.
+The superstar suffered the injury shortly before the end of Monday's match in Dusseldorf when he hit Kevin Danso's shoulder with his nose at full force while attempting to head the ball.
 Mbappé then had to be substituted as his nose was bleeding heavily.

-The French federation said shortly after the match that an operation was not planned for the time being.

-The French captain will undergo treatment "over the next few days" and a prtective mask will be fitted so that the 25-year-old can return to playing as soon as possible.
+The France captain will undergo treatment "over the next few days" and a protective mask will be fitted so that the 25-year-old can return to playing as soon as possible.

-France will play their second group game on Friday in Leipzig against the Netherlands.
-It initially remained unclear whether Mbappé would be ready to play again by then.

 The striker tried to make light of the situation.

-"Ideas for masks?", Mbappé wrote on X during the night, accompanied by a smiley face.
+"Ideas for masks?", Mbappé wrote on X, accompanied by a smiley face.

 Danso, for his part, on Tuesday wished Mbappé a speedy recovery.